As I travel around the Melbourne Suburbs I see lots of brick fences……….. A problem with a large proportion is that they have obvious cracks.

 - Brick work is actually a fairly brittle structural material which relies on its weight for a lot of its strength.
 The jointing material of mortar is much weaker than the bricks.

-- Due to the considerable weight of brickwork it needs substantial (expensive) foundations which will not be subject to any settlement.
+- Due to the considerable weight of brickwork it needs substantial (costly) foundations which will not be subject to any settlement.

 - If it’s built on clay there is more chance of movement……The soil below the narrow foundation can gain, or lose, moisture more readily than under a house slab.